 Clearly, the future is bright.

 Regardless of the current size of your business, it's best to plan and structure so that you’re ready for the future.
-When it comes to small business expansion a little proactivity will pay off in the long run.
-Here are 16 tips on how to expand your business.
+When it comes to growing a small business, a little proactivity will pay off in the long run.
+Here are 16 tips on how to how to grow a business.

 1. Invest in systems